wkentaro/labelme/README.md

 ## Changes in this fork

+* Alt-PageDown advances to the next non-empty image (and ditto for Alt-PageUp)

+* Alt-I toggles the "ignore" flag (if present)

 * Ctrl-PageDown and Shift-PageDown advance by 100 and 20 images, respectively (configurable in the .yaml file), ditto for PageUp.
 Related: the current index in the file list is now displayed in the title bar.

 * Clicking an empty area in the canvas, then shift-clicking another point, selects all rectangles that intersect with the rectangle defined by the two points you just clicked.